dustinbrink/random-gifs/README.md

-# Getting Started with Create React App
+# Random Gif App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This web app loads random gifs from Giphy API, via your search term.
+This project was started as a way to practice custom React Hooks.

 ## Available Scripts